 What is determination?
 The Education Reform Act of 1988 (sections 6, 7, 9, and 12) entitles schools to apply to the SACRE for a 'determination'.
 This allows the school to adjust the legal requirements to enable collective worship of a different character to take place for some or all pupils in the school.
-Determinations are made where a school, on behalf of a group of parents, requests Collective Worship other than that set down by statute.
+Determinations are made where a school requests Collective Worship other than that set down by statute.

 The borough continues to have a relatively large number of Determinations.
-During the period of 2022 - 2023 three schools were timetabled onto the Ealing workplan for determination consideration.
-Two of these schools were primary and one was a secondary school.
+During the period of 2023 - 2024 four schools were timetabled onto the Ealing workplan for determination consideration.
+Three of these schools were primary and one was a secondary school.